jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 Firstly, the creation of a Dask cluster through the Jupyter Lab interface.

-This is done by selecting the forth tabs on the left, the `Dask Tab`, and create a new cluster by clicking on the `NEW` button, as shown in the following figure.
+This is done by selecting the forth tabs on the left, the `Dask` Tab, and create a new cluster by clicking on the `NEW` button, as shown in the following figure.

 ![jupyterlab-monitor-dask-1](images/jupyterlab-monitor-dask-1.png)